-Photos of police dogs savaging nonviolent protesters and news stories describing denial of basic voting rights flash across the world, deeply embarrassing the Kennedy administration on the world stage.
+Photos of police dogs savaging nonviolent protesters and news describing denial of basic voting rights flash across the world, embarrassing the Kennedy administration on the world stage and undercutting his "Free World" diplomacy at the United Nations.
 Moses and the others arrested on the 27th are convicted of "disorderly conduct" and given the maximum sentence, four months in prison and a $200 fine.
 Hoping to force the Department of Justice to file suit against the county's interference with the right to vote, they refuse to pay the fine or pay bail while the case is appealed.

-But the Department of Justice under Attorney General Robert Kennedy cuts a deal with Greenwood instead.
-The Feds agree not to file a voting rights suit against local officials.
+But the Department of Justice under Attorney General Robert Kennedy cuts a deal instead.
+Eager to halt the embarrasing news stories coming out of Greenwood, the Feds agree not to file a voting rights suit against local officials.
 In return, the Greenwood power-structure agrees to release Moses and the others without bond while their case is appealed, and to stop using police brutality against Blacks trying to register.
-The county also agrees to resume food distribution so long as it is paid for by the Federal government (in other words, the Feds supply not only the food, but also pick up the distribution costs which everywhere else in the nation are carried by the county).
-This allows Leflore politicians to assure their segregationist supporters that local taxes are not being used to "reward uppity Blacks" with food.
+The county also agrees to resume food distribution so long as it is paid for by the federal government (in other words, the Feds supply not only the food, but also pick up the distribution costs which everywhere else in the nation are carried by the county).
+This allows Leflore politicians to assure their segregationist supporters that local taxes are not being used to "reward uppity Blacks" with free food.

-With the cops no longer attacking Blacks trying to register to vote, embarrassing photos and news stories no longer come out of Greenwood, which relieves the Kennedys.
+With the cops no longer attacking Blacks trying to register to vote, embarrassing photos stop coming out of Greenwood, which relieves the Kennedys.
 But the deal only halts police repression.
 The KKK continues to threaten Black voters with terrorist violence and the Citizens Council continues to coerce Blacks with economic terror, firing and evicting those who try to register.
-And without Federal voting-rights enforcement, the Registrar is free to continue rigging the application and "literacy test" to prevent most Blacks from actually registering.
+And without federal voting rights enforcement, the Registrar is free to continue rigging the application and "literacy test" to prevent most Blacks from actually registering.
 In the following months, 1500 Blacks risk life and economic survival by journeying to the courthouse, but only a handful are added to the voting rolls.
-By the end of 1963 there are only 268 Black voters in Leflore County compared to 10,000 white voters, even though 60% of the population is Black.
+By the end of 1963 there are only 268 Black voters in Leflore County compared to 10,000 white voters, even though 65% of the population is Black.